Koeman drops Suárez, Vidal for Barcelona friendly

 It could even mean dispensing with two of Messi’s closest confidants.

-The new manager left veterans Luis Suárez and Arturo Vidal off his squad for the friendly against third-tier club Gimnàstic de Tarragona on Saturday, Barcelona’s first match since Koeman took over last month.
+The new manager left veterans Luis Suárez and Arturo Vidal off his squad which beat third-tier club Gimnàstic de Tarragona 3-1 in a friendly on Saturday, Barcelona’s first match since Koeman took over last month.

 Instead, the 25-man list included several reserve team players.